The 5 Best Product Walkthrough Tools of 2021 | Userpilot

 - While it’s very easy to build and deploy simple flows, once you start making them more complex, the need to flip between the extension and a separate browser page multiples the difficulty level.

 - Styling is also handled in the browser, unless you’re sticking to pre-set Appcues themes.
-The full range of styling options also requires users to have CSS expertise – although including code for CSS selectors is a nice touch.
+The full range of styling options also requires new users to have CSS expertise – although including code for CSS selectors is a nice touch.

 - A lot of attractive features are missing from the entry-level $249 per month Essentials package (e.g. integrations with tools other than analytics, access to “advanced” targeting and segmentation, full control over theme customization).
 To get the best out of Appcues, you’ll need to pay for the $879 per month Growth package – and that price goes up with monthly user (MAUs) numbers.